-- (b) SixFour points will be awarded if the project reduces or mitigateadapts to one or more direct risks to a regionally significant asset. - (c) Up to 146 points will be awarded for risk reduction strategies to areas with a higher percentage of vulnerable with a project service area containing critical assets as demonstrated in the local vulnerability assessments.
-Points will be allocated in the following manner: - For noncoastal communities, Uup to six sixteen points will be awarded for projects directly mitigaadapting to the anticipated flooding of critical assets identified in a FederalEmergency.
-Management Agency-Special Flood Hazard Area (SFHA) [100-year floodplain, which is an area that will be inundated by a flood event that is currently identified as has-having a one percent chance of being equaled or exceeded in any given year or 500-year floodplain which is an area that will be inundated by a flood event that currently is identified as having a 0.2 percent chance of being equaled or exceeded in any given year.
+- (b) SizeFour points will be awarded if the project reduces or mitigateadapts to one or more direct risks to a regionally significant asset. - (c) Up to 146 points will be awarded for risk reduction strategies to areas with a higher percentage of vulnerable with a project service area containing critical assets as demonstrated in the local vulnerability assessments.
+Points will be allocated in the following manner: - For noncoastal communities.
+Hup to six sixteen points will be awarded for projects directly mitigaadapting to the anticipated flooding of critical assets identified in a FederalEmergency.
+Management Agency Special Flood Hazard Area (SFHA) [100-year floodplain, which is an area that will be inundated by a flood event that is currently identified as her having a one percent chance of being equaled or exceeded in any given year or 500-year floodplain which is an area that will be inundated by a flood event that currently is identified as having a 0.2 percent chance of being equaled or exceeded in any given year.
 For coastal communities, up to sixteen points will be awarded for projects directly adapting to the anticipated flooding of critical assets impacted by the sea level rise scenarios in subparagraph 380.093(3)(d)3., F.S. - a.
-For noncoastal communities, 0-points will be awarded if no critical assets are in the SFHA or the applicant fails to demonstrate the percentage of total critical assets in the SFHA the project service area does not contain critical assets within either the 100year or the 500-year floodplain or if the applicant fails to demonstrate the area serviced by the project.
+For poncoastal communities, 0-points will be awarded if no oritical assets are in the SFHA or the applicant fails to demonstrate the percentage of total critical assets in the SFHA the project service area does not contain critical assets within either the 100year or the 500-year floodplain or if the applicant fails to demonstrate the area serviced by the project.
 For coastal communities, 0 points will be awarded if the project service area does not contain critical assets impacted by the 2040 or 2070 NOAA Intermediate High sea level rise scenarios, or - b.
-TwoFor noncoastal communities, 4 points will be awarded if at least one critical assets than twenty-five percent (0%-25%) of total critical assets are in the SFHA the project service area contains at least one critical asset located within the 100-year floodplain or at least two critical assets within the 500-year floodplain.
-For coastal communities, 4 points will be awarded if the project service area contains at least one critical asset service area contains at least one critical asset service area contains at least one critical asset are a contains at least two critical assets within the 500-year floodplain.
-For coastal communities, 4 points will be awarded if the project service area contains at least one critical asset impacted by the 2040 NOAA Intermediate High sea level rise scenario or at least two critical assets impacted by the 2070 NOAA Intermediate High sea level rise scenario, or c.
-Four For noncoastal communities, 8 points will be awarded if twenty-six to fifty percent (26%-50%) of total critical assets are in the SFHA the project service area contains at least two critical assets located within the 100-year floodplain or at least four critical assets within the 500-year flood coastal communities, 8 points will be awarded if the project service area contains at least two critical assets impacted by the 2040 NOAA Intermediate High sea level rise scenario or at least four critical assets impacted by the 2070 NOAA Intermediate High sea level rise scenario, or d.
-SixFor noncoastal communities, 12 points will be awarded if more than fifty percent (51%-100%) of total critical assets are in the SFHA the project service area contains at least five critical assets located within the 100-year floodplain or the 500-year floodplain.
+TweFor noncoastal communities, 4 points will be awarded if at least one critical asset but less than twenty-five percent (0%-25%) of total critical assetsare in the SFHA the project service area contains at least one critical asset located within the 100-year floodplain or at least two critical assets within the 500-year floodplain.
+For coastal communities, 4 points will be awarded if the project service area contains at least one critical asset impacted by the 2040 NOAA Intermediate High sea level rise scenario or at least two critical assets impacted by the 2070 NOAA Intermediate High sea level rise scenario, or c.-Four For noncoastal communities, 8 points will be awarded if twenty six to fifty percent (26%-50%) of total critical assets are in the SFHA the project service area contains at least two critical assets located within the 100-year floodplain or at least four critical assets within the 500-year flood coastal communities, 8 points will be awarded if the project service area contains at least two critical assets impacted by the 2040 NOAA Intermediate High sea level rise scenario or at least four critical assets impacted by the 2070 NOAA Intermediate High sea level rise scenario, or d.
+Sinf or noncoastal communities, 12 points will be awarded if more than fifty percent (51%-100%) of total critical assets are in the SFHA the project service area contains at least five critical assets located within the 100-year floodplain or the 500-year floodplain.
 For coastal communities, 12 points will be awarded if the project service area contains at least five critical assets impacted by the 2040 NOAA Intermediate High sea level rise scenario or the 2070